European Convention on Human Rights: Protocol 4 – civil imprisonment, free movement, expulsion

 Article 1 prohibits the imprisonment of people for inability to fulfil a contract.
 Article 2 provides for a right to freely move within a country once lawfully there and for a right to leave any country.
 Article 3 prohibits the expulsion of nationals and provides for the right of an individual to enter a country of their nationality.
 Article 4 prohibits the collective expulsion of foreigners.

 Turkey and the United Kingdom have signed but never ratified Protocol 4.
 Greece and Switzerland have neither signed nor ratified this protocol.

 The United Kingdom's failure to ratify this protocol is due to concerns over the interaction of Article 2 and Article 3 with British nationality law.
 Specifically, several classes of "British national" (such as British National (Overseas)) do not have the right of abode in the United Kingdom and are subject to immigration control there.
 In 2009, the UK government stated that it had no plans to ratify Protocol 4 because of concerns that those articles could be taken as conferring that right.

 Protocol 6 – restriction of death penalty

-Luxembourg Guillotine.
+Guillotine at the National Museum of Archaeology, History and Art in Luxembourg.
 Protocols 6 and 13 aim to abolish the death penalty in Europe.

 Article 6 requires parties to restrict the application of the death penalty except for "acts committed in time of war" or of "imminent threat of war".

 Every Council of Europe member state has signed and ratified Protocol 6.